juntylpro1/secure-enterprise/bp-enterprise-access.md

 ### A few users need temporary access to all accounts
 {: #access-all-accounts}

-I need to give compliance focals that are responding to audit evidence requests access to all of my existing accounts so that they can view billing resources and generate reports.
+I need to give compliance focals responding to audit evidence requests from a team of auditors access to all of my existing accounts so that they can view billing resources and generate reports.

 - Create a trusted profile template that has Viewer access on the Billing service in the accounts where I assign the template.
-Include a time-based condition that grants access for the minimum amount of time that the compliance focals need access.
-- Create conditions based on attributes from my identity provider (IdP).
+I create conditions based on attributes from my identity provider (IdP).
 The attributes target the compliance focals, who are normally not members of any particular account.

-If a user meets the conditions, they can apply the trusted profile in each account where the template is assigned.
+If a user meets the conditions, they can apply the trusted profile in each account.

-The compliance focals can collect the evidence that the team of auditors need to accomplish their yearly audit by applying the trusted profiles.
-The focals can finish gathering evidence until the time-based condition expires.
-If they need more time, create a new version with the alotted time and update the template assignment.
+The compliance focals can collect the evidence that the team of auditors needs to accomplish their yearly audit across all accounts in the enterprise by applying the trusted profiles.
+When they're finished with the audit, I can remove the template assignment and reassign it the following year when compliance focals need access again.

 ### Enforce MFA for new and existing accounts
 {: #settings-all-accounts}